Motion for leave to bring in a Bill (Standing Order No.23)

 On a point of order, Mr Speaker.
 Since I came into this House, I have campaigned on greater access to off-patent drugs for people with the most serious conditions.
 In recent years, the drug repurposing group has produced a very important report on this, and many people are waiting to see whether the Government will act on its recommendations.
 I put in a written question to the Secretary of State for Health and Social Care, and the response I got was simply that there would be a Government response in due course.
 That was disappointing to many people.
 Mr Speaker, can you advise me on how I might get a more precise answer to the question?

 Well, the opportunities available to the hon.
 Gentleman are very real.
 [Interruption.]
 They are almost endless, as the hon.
 Member for Vale of Clwyd (Chris Ruane) chunters from a sedentary position with due mindfulness of what he speaks.
 First, the hon.
 Member for Torfaen (Nick Thomas-Symonds) can table further questions to try to extract the information that he seeks and, secondly, if he is still dissatisfied he can of course seek an Adjournment debate on the matter.
 Who knows?
 He might find that his application for an Adjournment debate, which would give him an opportunity for concentrated focus on the subject and engagement with the responsible Minister, would bear fruit.
 I think we will leave it there for now.
-I hope that that is helpful to him and that he feels enlightened and inspired.
+I hope that that is helpful to the hon.
+Gentleman and that he feels enlightened and inspired.